Tayjsl97/Tayjsl97.github.io/demos/aaai.md

 ## MusER: Musical Element-Based Regularization for Generating Symbolic Music with Emotion
 The two-dimensional arousal-valence (A-V) emotion model is widely adopted in the literature, as shown below.
-Within this model, the two dimensions, namely arousal and valence, respectively indicate the level of autonomic activation and pleasantness.
+Within this model, the two dimensions, namely **arousal** and **valence**, respectively indicate the level of autonomic activation and pleasantness.
 These two dimensions divide the A-V model into four quadrants, each corresponding to a specific class of emotions.
-We employ the four quadrants (4Q) as the emotion labels for generating emotional music.
+We employ the **four quadrants (4Q)** as the emotion labels for generating emotional music.
 <br>
 <br>
 <img src="https://tayjsl97.github.io/images/VA_model.jpg" width="300" height="150" alt="model"/>